LumberSzquatch/face-detection-exercise/README.md

-# Face Detection Exercise using OpenCV Python
+# Face Detection Exercise With OpenCV Python
 Just a simple face detector for webcam, video, and images